ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 	- 3 tier-3 void;
 - 2 interactables:
 	- 2 drones;
-- 6 skill variants:
+- 8 skill variants:
-	- 3 for Commando
+	- 3 for Commando,
+	- 2 for Huntress,
 	- and 3 for Engineer;
 - 6 artifacts;
 - and 1 other feature: